alfonsserra/systelab-doc/CONFIGURATION.md

 When considering a Config Server, some kind of Service discovery will be probably involved.

+When the application is deployed using a container and using container orchestration (in this case Kubernetes) for its management, environment variables or Kubernetes ConfigMap for centralized configuration could be fine.

 ### Running Consul
 If you want a working development Consul server running instantly, use the docker image provided by HashiCorp, running in the command line: